eddow/webgpgpu/README.md

 - Structures and automatic organization for size optimization
 - UBO creation: for now, a single `f32` as input *is* an UBO.
 We need UBO (and their types) built automatically
   - CODE PARSING! replace `myUniform` by `UBO0.myUniform`
-- Automatic array strides computations -> vec# in uniforms
+- Automatic array strides computations : now var<private> -> uniform ?
   - Code parsing: allow some operators for like `myArray[<myVec2Index>]` -> `myArray[dot(myVec2Index, myArrayStride)]`
-  - Use composed names (`...Stride`) so that users can give an argument `anArray` and add an `anArrayStride` argument to their function - or have wggpu.ts add arguments itself?
 - Arrays position optimization:
   - When possible, use fixed-size arrays (if size is completely inferred at layout time)
   - If such happen, have stride object given as const, not uniform